getpelican/pelican/docs/plugins.rst

 ===============

-Not all the list are described here, but a few of them have been extracted from pelican core and provided in pelican.plugins.
+Not all the list are described here, but a few of them have been extracted from the Pelican core and provided in ``pelican.plugins``.
 They are described here:

 Tag cloud
 ---------